AaronMHurst/python_egaf/README.md

 ## ENSDF format

 The original EGAF data sets were prepared in accordance with the mixed-record 80-character column format of the Evaluated Nuclear Structure Data File (ENSDF) [[2]](#2).
+These ENSDF-formatted files are maintained online by the International Atomic Energy Agency [[3]](#3).
 The relevant fields of the `Normalization`, `Level`, and `Gamma` records that are commonly adopted in the EGAF data sets are explained in the manual [[2]](#2).
 In addition, `Comment` records are also frequently encountered in EGAF data sets.
 The ENSDF-formatted EGAF data sets can be accessed from the project folder by changing into the following directory and listing its contents:

 ```Bash
 $ cd pyEGAF/EGAF_ENSDF